ckuhl/advent-of-code/2018/README.md

 Now I am trying to get my sea legs under me on this new system, and so what better way to do this than Advent of Code?
 I am trying to catch up on previous years, and also use it as a motivation to do it in some new, interesting way.

+# Day 1
+- Oops, need to set up git configuration for pushing and not juts pulling
+- Figuring out where Haiku stores git configurations
+    - Now wondering how I juggle the same configuration in different paths / repositories

+# Day 2
+- Smooth sailing, no major issues
+- Python is familiar